jianchang512/pyvideotrans/README_EN.md

 >
 > This is a video translation and dubbing tool that can translate a video in one language into another language with dubbing and subtitles.
 >
-> Voice recognition is based on the `openai-whisper` offline model.
+> Voice recognition is based on the `faster-whisper` offline model.
 >
 > Text translation supports `google|baidu|tencent|chatGPT|Azure|Gemini|DeepL|DeepLX`.
 >